 People with psychosis vary widely in their behavior as they struggle with an illness beyond their control.
 Some may ramble in illogical sentences or react with uncontrolled anger or violence to a perceived threat.
 Characteristics of a psychotic disorder may also include phases in which the affected individuals seem to lack personality, movement, and emotion (also called a flat affect).
 People with a psychotic disorder may alternate between these extremes.
 Their behavior may or may not be predictable.

 In order to better understand psychotic disorders, the concept of clusters of symptoms is often used.
 Thus, people with psychosis can experience symptoms that may be grouped under the following categories:

-- Positive symptoms: hearing voices or otherwise hallucinating, suspiciousness, feeling under constant surveillance, delusions, or making up words without a meaning (neologisms)
+- Positive symptoms: hearing voices or otherwise hallucinating, suspiciousness, feeling under frequent or constant surveillance, delusions, or making up words without a meaning (neologisms)

 - Negative (or deficit) symptoms: social withdrawal, difficulty in expressing emotions (in extreme cases called blunted affect), difficulty in taking care of themselves, inability to feel pleasure (These symptoms cause severe impairment.)